alavifazel/Articles/8_Existence_and_uniqueness_of_second_order_linear_ODEs/8_Existence_and_uniqueness_of_second_order_linear_ODEs.md

 $$

 # References
-George F. Simmons, *Differential Equations With Applications And Historical Notes* - Page 640
+George F. Simmons, *Differential Equations With Applications And Historical Notes* - P. 640

-Earl A. Coddington, *An Introduction to Ordinary Differential Equations* - Page 246
+Earl A. Coddington, *An Introduction to Ordinary Differential Equations* - P. 246

 # Epilogue